cyotek/Cyotek.QuickScan/README.md

   the OS/scanner resumes from sleep.
-In this scenario restarting the _Windows Image Acquisition (WIA)_ service seems to be the solution - you can do this from within Quick Scan from the **Tools** menu
+In this scenario restarting the _Windows Image Acquisition (WIA)_ service seems to be the solution - you can do this from within Quick Scan from the **Tools** menu.
 * If you are scanning large images (above A4 size) at a high DPI (greater than 600) you may end up with "corrupt" images where, the bottom of the image is either missing, or is composed of bands from other parts of the image.
 Not sure if this is a problem with WIA or the scanner driver.
 As with most of my scanner issues, I get this with the OpticSlim 1180.
-To resolve I gradually reduce the DPI until I get a "clean" image
+To resolve I gradually reduce the DPI until I get a "clean" image.

 ## Requirements